openhab/openhab-docs/_addons_bindings/modbus.sunspec/readme.md

 ---
 id: modbus.sunspec
-label: Modbus: SunSpec Bundle
+label: Modbus SunSpec Bundle
-title: Modbus: SunSpec Bundle - Bindings
+title: Modbus SunSpec Bundle - Bindings
 type: binding
 description: "This bundle is an extension for the Modbus binding to support the SunSpec protocol."
 since: 2x